 Long-term consequences

-According to WHO statistics, the consequences of smoking a mothermanifested in children up to six years.
-Such children later start to read, count.
-Passing psychological tests, they show somewhat worse results than children of non-smoking mothers.
-In the UK, over 17,000 children were monitored.
-The scientists carefully examined the babies immediately after birth, then repeated the survey seven and eleven years later.
-It turned out that children who "smoked" in utero together with their mothers, even at the age of seven and eleven, showed a slowdown in mental and physical development.
-Children of mothers who smoked more than ten cigarettes a day had an increase of 1 cm (on average) less than that of other children.
+According to WHO statistics, the consequences of maternal smokingmanifest themselves in children up to six years of age.
+Such children begin to read and count later.
+When taking psychological tests, they show slightly worse results than children of non-smoking mothers.
+In Great Britain, observations were conducted on 17 thousand children.
+Scientists carefully examined the babies immediately after birth, then repeated the examination seven and eleven years later.
+It turned out that children who "smoked" in utero along with their mothers, even at the age of seven and eleven years, showed a slowdown in mental and physical development.
+Children of mothers who smoked more than ten cigarettes a day were 1 cm shorter (on average) than other children.
 Such children also lagged behind in mathematics and reading.
-German doctors also allocated 17,000 children for observation and received similar results.
-The children of smokers' mothers at eleven years were weaker than their peers in the counting, reading and writing.
+German doctors also selected 17 thousand children for observation and received similar results.
+Children of smoking mothers at eleven years old turned out to be weaker than their peers in counting, reading and writing.
 The results of their psychological tests were also far from the best.
-The conclusion is unequivocal: pregnant women can not be smoked!
-But how to cope with this habit?
+The conclusion is clear: pregnant women should not smoke!
+But how can we overcome this habit?

 How to quit smoking?

-In women's forums there are sometimes reports,which concern smoking pregnant.
-There are often disputes - can you get rid of the passion for a cigarette?
-"It is possible and necessary!", - the women who once smoked said, but left this habit during pregnancy or even before it began.
-"It's quite difficult!" - object those who are not able to part with the cigarette.
-Those and others willingly share with the future mothers the secrets: how to quit smoking or, if this is not possible, reduce the number of cigarettes to a minimum.
-Here are their tips:
+Sometimes they are found on women's forumsmessages concerning smoking during pregnancy.
+Often there are disputes – is it possible to get rid of the passion for cigarettes?
+“You can and you should!” – answer women who once smoked, but gave up this habit during pregnancy or even before it began.
+“It’s quite difficult!” – object those who are not yet able to part with a cigarette.
+Both are willing to share secrets with expectant mothers: how to quit smoking or, if this is impossible, reduce the number of cigarettes to a minimum.
+Here is their advice:

-If all your efforts for two weeks are notled to the desired results, think about how to turn to a therapist.
-Especially if giving up smoking causes you to feel anxious.
-It is desirable to quit smoking even at the planning stage of pregnancy, at least one year before the alleged conception.
-And not only the future mother, but also the future father.
-After all, smoking fathers often have pathological changes in sperm.
-It is established that babies with congenital malformations are born at smoking fathers twice as often as non-smokers.
-In addition, passive smoking during pregnancy affects the baby no less than smoking the mother herself.
-So let the poisonous smoke do not prevent the baby from being born healthy!
-We advise you to read:
+If all your efforts for two weeks do nothave led to the desired results, consider contacting a psychotherapist.
+Especially if quitting smoking makes you feel anxious.
+It is advisable to quit smoking at the stage of pregnancy planning, at least a year before the expected conception.
+And not only for the expectant mother, but also for the expectant father.
+After all, smoking fathers often experience pathological changes in sperm.
+It has been established that babies with congenital defects are born to smoking fathers twice as often as to non-smokers.
+In addition, passive smoking during pregnancy affects the baby no less than the mother's own smoking.
+So let the toxic smoke not prevent the baby from being born healthy!
+We recommend reading: